10 Ways to Get Rid of Mice Naturally

 How to Identify Mice

-The first step is to make 100% sure you’ll dealing with mice, not juvenile rats or bats or another critter because the control methods are different.
+The first step is to make 100% sure you’re dealing with mice, not juvenile rats or bats or another critter, because the control methods are different.
 There are many animals that can be scratching inside your walls, including squirrels.

 Mice are small rodents that have relatively large ears and small black eyes.
 They are usually gray or light brown.
-Mice weigh about 1/2 of an ounce, and they are five to seven inches in length.
-Their tail adds an additional three to four inches to that length.
+Mice weigh about 1/2 ounce, and they are 5 to 7 inches in length.
+Their tail adds an additional 3 to 4 inches to that length.

 Mice are characterized by a musky odor, and they are often active at night.
-They also have droppings that are smaller than a grain of sand (unlike rats and other pests).
-The only dropping size that is similar is bats.
+They also produce droppings that are smaller than a grain of sand (unlike rats and other pests).
+The only similar dropping size is that of bats.
 If you do have bats, you’ll notice their droppings are more crumbly and mouse droppings squash flat.

 In addition, if mice are trapped inside your house, you’ll notice a distinct odor due to the defecating and urinating; plus, often some mice will die and be unable to escape.